joejansen/sauntering-snail/content/homepage/about.md

 ---
 title: "About"
 weight: 1
-header_menu: true
+header_menu: false
 ---

 We are selling our Palomino camper and Ford F-250 along with all of the upgrades and improvements we have made over a year and half of exploring the U.S. and Mexico.
-We will optionally throw in extra equipment we found useful for our travels including two tire air compressors, extra diesel tanks, extra water tanks, a drone, an inflatable kayak, a fully stocked kitchen, and camping gear.
-We lived out of the camper for a year and our next adventure is to backpack and work remotely for a few years abroad.
+We also have a lot of other useful gear that can be included in the sale including two tire air compressors, and extra diesel can, extra water cans, a drone, an inflatable kayak, a fully stocked kitchen, camping gear, and more.
+We lived out of the camper for a year and our next adventure is to backpack and work remotely for a few years abroad, so we'd like to sell the truck and camper to someone who is looking for the same things we were when we assembled everything.
+A year ago we wrote a [post detailing our thoughts on the camper](https://www.truckcamperadventure.com/review-of-the-palomino-ss-1200-pop-up-truck-camper/).
+The truck and camper are currently in Indianapolis, but we're open to sales in a large geographic area.